 What are Liver Injuries?

-Function of the Liver
+What is the Function of the Liver?

-- It makes bile, which helps with digestion
+- makes bile, which helps with digestion

-- It stores carbohydrates, vitamins and minerals
+- stores carbohydrates, vitamins and minerals

-- It makes proteins, glucose and clotting factors
+- makes proteins, glucose and clotting factors

-- It breaks down hormones and certain drugs
+- breaks down hormones and certain drugs

 Most children with liver injuries will have abdominal pain after the trauma or injury.

 The American Association for the Surgery of Trauma (AAST) grades liver injuries on a scale of 1-5.
-The grade is determined by the size and location of the injury seen on CT scan.
+The grade is determined by the size and location of the injury seen on a CT scan.
 Grade 1 is the least severe and 5 is the most severe.

 Children with grades 1 or 2 liver injuries may be discharged from the Emergency Department or admitted to the hospital.
-Children with grades 3 - 5 liver injuries will be admitted to the general care unit or to the intensive care unit (ICU) for pain management, blood test, and close monitoring.
-Fortunately, most liver injuries are treated without surgery.
-Depending on the grade of injury, treatment can include strict bed rest, nothing to eat or drink for a short period of time, pain control, lab work, and IV fluid hydration.
-Blood transfusions can sometimes also be necessary.
+Children with grades 3-5 liver injuries will be admitted to the general care unit or to the intensive care unit (ICU) for pain management, blood tests and close monitoring.
+Most liver injuries are treated without surgery.

 If your child has surgery, they will not be allowed to eat after surgery for some time.
 However, they will be given an IV (a small tube in their vein) for fluid hydration.
 Your child may also have a nasogastric tube (a tube through the nose into the stomach) after surgery to keep their stomach empty.
-Your child will be closely watched for any bleeding in the ICU, then moved to the general care unit as healing continues.

 Medications and Pain Management